J. Paul Fuentes, DDS, DABP & Andrew Peterson, DMD, MS

 In some cases, the reshaping isn’t enough to save the tooth.
 With guided tissue regeneration, a membrane is placed over the bone to augment it.
 This is necessary is the bone density is too low to continue supporting the tooth.
 By using membrane fillers, bone grafts, and proteins that stimulate tissue growth, the regeneration processes calls upon the body’s own ability to grow bone as part of the healing process.

 The surgery itself is done when the bone supporting a tooth becomes destroyed by periodontal disease.
 Part of the procedure requires the removal of infected tissue, which stops the infection from progressing.
-By reshaping the bone, Dr. Fuentes saves the platform that supports the tooth.
+By reshaping the bone, Dr. Fuentes and Dr. Peterson save the platform that supports the tooth.
 The use of the regenerative material isn’t necessary with every tooth, but when put in place, it strengthens weak bones, reduces the pocket depth, and helps prevent further damage.
 Combined with good oral hygiene, regeneration therapy can prevent further damage and disease.